barryclark/jekyll-now/_posts/2016-03-20-SKTextureAtlas-is-your-friend.md

 published: true
 ---

-Have you been working with SpriteKit and gotten strange messages on the console like this one?
+Have you been working with SpriteKit and had strange messages on the console like this one?

 ```bash
 CUICatalog: Invalid Request: requesting subtype without specifying idiom